 The Solid Waste Division's mission is to provide environmentally sound and cost effective solid waste and recycling services for the City of Jacksonville that exceed our customers' expectations.

-Single-family residents can recycle the following items in their blue recycle bins or large recycle carts (labels may remain on recycling items):
+Single-family residents can recycle the following items in their yellow-lid recycle cart (labels may remain on recycling items):

 It is illegal to dump trash and debris on vacant land, roads, streets, drains and ditches.
 To report illegal dumping call (904) 630-CITY (2489).

 Please be aware that it is unlawful to place hazardous waste of any kind in the residential collection waste streams.
 Municipal Code Section 380.209.

 Local wastehaulers are: